khalid-hussain/shaheen/chap5.md

 "Angela!
 Angela!"
 It was Rabia's voice.

-On Angela's silence, Bashir Bin Hassan answered, "Your sister is over here."
+On Angela's silence, Bashir bin Hassan answered, "Your sister is over here."
 Then he addressed Angela and said, "Come on Angela.
 Your sister is calling."

 Angela started walking in front of Bashir.
 After a while, Angela, Rabia and